ux-studies/summer-2021/studies/study-0/tasks/hints/task-1-hint.md

-To create an application:
+# Create an application
 kubectl apply -f /your/path/to/pod.yaml
-To delete an application:
+# Delete an application
 kubectl delete -f /your/path/to/pod.yaml